ibexa/documentation-user/docs/content_management/configure_ct_field_settings.md

 In the **Select starting Location** area, select from the available options:

 - **Default** - the starting location is automatically assigned to the default location in the tree of a created content item.
-- **Browse** - use to manually select the location from the Content Browser.
+- **Browse** - use to manually select the location from the content browser.
 - **Content location** - the starting location is the location of the content item that is edited by the user.
 For example, if the user edits the content item with the location `50`, it sets the starting location to this value with children under this location.
-- **Root default location** - use if you want the Content Browser to start at the defined location with only children available for selection.
+- **Root default location** - use if you want the content browser to start at the defined location with only children available for selection.

 ![Select starting location](img/select_start_location.png "Selecting a starting location")